DC 6207Auditory System38 CFR § 4.87

 A 10% rating requires: Deformity of one, with loss of one-third or more of the substance.
 A 50% rating requires: Complete loss of both.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Loss of auricle?
+What evidence supports a higher rating for Loss of auricle?

-What is the C&P exam like for Loss of auricle?
+What happens at the C&P exam for Loss of auricle?

 Get a Personalized Rating Analysis